openrocket/openrocket-database/README.md

 ## State of the Project

-2024: still in maintenance mode; planning to hand the project off to the OpenRocket dev community this year.
+2024: still in maintenance mode; project handed off to the OpenRocket dev community.

 2022: now making minor updates only

 2021: after 5+ years of development, I feel this project is mostly complete and the effort is at the point